Bollandist: Refoundation

 After the re-establishment of the Society of Jesus in Belgium, a new Society of Bollandists was formed in the second quarter of the nineteenth century under the patronage of the Belgian government.
 The first volume of the new series appeared in 1845.
 A collection of 61 volumes was published in Paris between 1863 and 1867.
 By the end of the 19th century the work was re-oriented, bringing it more in line with the new philological methods.
 In 1882, a quarterly review on critical hagiography was established under the title of Analecta Bollandiana, which still exists today and publishes supplements to the Acta.

 The Bollandists' studies led to the texts of the Missale Romanum, the Liturgia Horarum and the Martyrologium referring to Mary of Magdala.
 These studies were positively cited in Pope Francis' elevation of the saint's feast day to the status of a liturgical Feast.

 The Bollandist Society is the only institution dedicated exclusively to the critical study of hagiography.
-"There is a lot of ‘fake news’" about saints said Bollandist Marc Lindeijer, S.J.
-"We can spend a lifetime correcting Wikipedia."
+"There is a lot of 'fake news'" about saints, said Bollandist Marc Lindeijer, S.J.
+"We can spend a lifetime correcting Wikipedia".
 Nonetheless, legends of the saints provide important information for historians and linguistic scholars.
-Patrick J. Geary says that the tales serve as "a window into the world of people of that time and place.
+Patrick J. Geary says that the tales serve as "a window into the world of people of that time and place".

+As of 2025, the President of the society is Mark Rotsaert.

 In fiction

 The Bollandist Society has an important role in The Deptford Trilogy by Canadian novelist Robertson Davies.
-The series' protagonist, though not a Catholic, takes a deep interest in Saints and their lives and his scholarly efforts are welcomed by the Bollandists.
+The series' protagonist, though not a Catholic, takes a deep interest in saints and their lives, and his scholarly efforts are welcomed by the Bollandists.